Willem Hendrik de Vriese

-Willem Hendrik de Vriese (11 August 1806 - 23 January 1862) was a Dutch botanist and physician born in Oosterhout, North Brabant.
+Willem Hendrik de Vriese (11 August 1806 - 23 January 1862) was a Dutch botanist and medical doctor born in Oosterhout, North Brabant.

 Education

 Willem Hendrik de Vriese studied medicine at the University of Leiden, earning his doctorate in 1831.

 Career

 He practiced medicine in Rotterdam, where he also gave classes in botany at the medical school.
 In 1834, he was appointed associate professor of botany at the Athenaeum Illustré in Amsterdam, and in 1841 was promoted to full professor.
 In 1845, he became a professor of botany at Leiden and successor to Caspar Georg Carl Reinwardt (1773–1854) at the Hortus Botanicus Leiden.
 He became a member of the Royal Dutch Institute of Sciences, Literature and Fine Arts in 1838.

 In October 1857, he was commissioned to conduct botanical investigations in the Dutch East Indies, and consequently spent the following years performing research in Java, Borneo, Sumatra and the Moluccas.
 In March 1861, he returned to the Netherlands in a weakened state, and died in Leiden several months later.